QubesOS/qubes-doc/user/managing-os/debian/debian.md

 - `systemctl mask ssh`
 - Close down template

-Now the ssh service will **NOT** start in qubes based on this template.
+Now the ssh service will **NOT** start in PedOS based on this template.

 Where you **DO** want the service to run, put this in `/rw/config/rc.local`: